Bhavesh083/Angular-Learnings/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Http Client :- It is a module in angular to send requests & get responses from API's.

-HTTP:   service ---> GET call ---> Request  ---> DB
+      service ---> GET call ---> Request  ---> DB
       service <-- Observables <-- Response <-- DB

 -----------> Observer subcribes the observables to listen for new data <------------

 Observables:
-              It is a function that converts ordinary stream of data into observable stream of data. you can think as a wrapper around the ordinary stream of data.
               It is a mechanism to handle asynchronous operations and data streams.
 It is lazy as it emits values when time progresses.
               It doesn't wait for complete data to be available, when data is partially available it will send to observer.
+              It is a function that converts ordinary stream of data into observable stream of data. you can think as a wrapper around the ordinary stream of data.

 Observer: It is consumer of values delivered by an observable using subscribe.